ogiewon/Hubitat/Drivers/http-momentary-switch.src/README.md

   - Since this is really just a Momentary Pushbutton device, all of the commads in it currently execute the exact same code.
 They all cause the HTTP request to be sent, as well as creating a "switch on" and "switch off" event.
 This allows other Apps to know this device has been activated.
 For example, in Rule Machine you could create a Triggered action to dim the lights when the "Watch TV Activity" is activated.
 I implemented the "switch" capability to allow these devices to be discovered by the Amazon Alexa integration.

 **Tips for using "HTTP Momentary Switch" with the Harmony-API**
 - The harmony-api needs to run constantly on another system on your LAN.
 I use a Raspberry Pi with a STATIC IP address for this.
 I did not make any customizations whatsoever to the harmony-api.
 It automatically discovers your Harmony Hub(s) and exposes a very helpful website you can use to help create the URLs needed for each of your Harmony Activities.
-Simply go to http://192.168.1.145:8282 (substitute your RPI's IP address of course) and you will see some very useful information as shown below.
+Simply go to http://192.168.1.145:8282 (substitute your Raspberry Pi's IP address of course) and you will see some very useful information as shown below.

 ![screenshot](https://user-images.githubusercontent.com/5206084/36354113-5aac8f14-149d-11e8-85fb-578b0861d7aa.png)